samwell-ho/openpgp-ca/doc/src/keys-create.md

 password for this key: 'Unshackle empower mangy Habitual buddhism'
 ```

 It is up to the admin to transfer the key to the user.
-This can be
+This can, for
-done by:

-  - by email with a long diceware password
+example, be done by email or using a USB drive.

-  - saved to an encrypted USB drive
-  - ...
+It doesn't hurt to keep the key encrypted while in transit, but it is not
+essential, as the key is protected with a strong password.
+Safely getting
+this password to the user, however, is crucial.
+The admin needs to devise a
+secure method to communicate the password to the user.

 The user then needs to import it into their OpenPGP keystore.
 In the
 following examples, we assume that the password-protected private key has been